 1 to participate in, and follow the progress of, the current work of the Sectors of the Union;

-2 to increase awareness at national, regional and international level among all interested non-governmental parties and to encourage their participation in relevant ITU activities, and in any other relevant activities emanating from the Geneva (2003) and Tunis (2005) phases of WSIS.
+2 to increase awareness at national, regional and international level among all interested non-governmental parties and to encourage their participation in relevant ITU activities, and in any other activities relevant to the Geneva (2003) and Tunis (2005) phases of WSIS and with respect to the debate about the Post-2015 Development Agenda.

 MOD ARB/79A3/1

-RESOLUTION 101 (Rev. Guadalajara, 2010)
+RESOLUTION 101 (Rev. BUSAN, 2014)

 Internet Protocol-based networks

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-a) Resolution 101 (Rev. Antalya, 2006) of the Plenipotentiary Conference;
+a) Resolution 101 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

 b) the outcomes of the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society (WSIS), especially §§ 27 c) and 50 d) of the Tunis Agenda for the Information Society, relating to international Internet connectivity;